 Wildlife need healthy habitat.
 Conservation Northwest protects native wildlife by connecting and protecting the places animals need to live, breed, and roam.

-Habitat is home to diverse wildlife
+The Northwest is home to diverse wildlife and habitat

 Conservation Northwest protects and connects wild areas for wildlife.
-Intact and functional habitat gives wildlife room to live and breathe, and ensures safe passage and connectivity between wild landscapes.
+Intact and functional habitat is vital for wildlife, and habitat connectivity ensures safe passage between wild landscapes.

 Working from the top down